jamesacklin/james-acklin-site/static/markdown/currently.md

+---
-# Currently
+title: Currently

-An attempt to keep track of what I'm working on, thinking about, designing, reading, or otherwise occupying my time with at a high level, without resorting to an entry-laden, prose-heavy "blog" format.
+description: An attempt to keep track of what I'm working on, thinking about, designing, reading, or otherwise occupying my time with at a high level, without resorting to an entry-laden, prose-heavy "blog" format.
 Not strictly work-focused.
+---

 Archives: [2018](/currently-2018)